-The Statement of Activities reports all financial activity for the fiscal year ended June 30, 2013.
+The Statement of Activities reports all financial activity for the fiscal year ended June 30, 2014.

 This statement presents high-level summary information about how the City's net assets changed during the fiscal year as a result of all financial activity (i.e. revenues and expenses).
-For greater detail, see the City's complete audit document, available online at http://westlinnoregon.gov.
+For greater detail, see the City's CAFR, available online at http://westlinnoregon.gov.